-We understand the devastation taking place in Louisiana and surrounding areas due to the extreme flooding.
-As always, DRA stands ready to support and serve our communities.
-Below you will find helpful information and links to recovery efforts and resources.
-If there are additional resources to be included, please email them to Joshua Price at firstname.lastname@example.org.
+Natural disasters often affect our Delta residents, especially those living in Louisiana and Mississippi due to recurrent flooding.
+DRA stands vigilant and ready to support and serve our communities.
+Below you will find helpful links to recovery effort information and resources.
+If you know of additional resources that should be added to this list, please email them to Andrew Moreau at email@example.com.

-Resources for residents of Louisiana affected by the severe flooding:
+Resources for residents of Louisiana affected by severe flooding:

 - Associated Professional Educators of Louisiana – A disaster relief fund to assist teachers with replacing classroom supplies lost in the flooding